dotnet/infer/userguide/Frequently Asked Questions.md

 *   **What models can Infer.NET _not_ handle?**

-    Non-parametric models, e.g. Dirichlet processes (except for Gaussian Processes which are supported).
+    Non-parametric models such as Dirichlet processes are not supported.
+However, Gaussian Processes are supported.

 ### Inference